Brainshuttle: Mechanism

-The formulation reported in a 2013 paper by Niewoehner et al used a single-chain Fab fragment of a monoclonal antibody against the transferrin receptor, which normally mediates transcytosis of a 76 kDa glycoprotein across the blood–brain barrier.
+The formulation reported in a 2013 paper by Niewoehner et al. used a single-chain Fab fragment of a monoclonal antibody against the transferrin receptor, which normally mediates transcytosis of a 76 kDa glycoprotein across the blood–brain barrier.
 Epitope mapping of the anti-TfR antibody showed that the Brain Shuttle module binds at the apical domain of TfR, which is distant to the binding site of transferrin.
 This anti-TfR fragment was fused to the Fc region at the C-terminal end of either one or both of the heavy chains of an anti-amyloid beta antibody, mAb31.
 The version with two anti-TfR fragments had higher affinity to TfR than the single form but the two-fragment version was sorted to lysosomes and disappeared.
 The single form was successfully transported into the CNS compartment and rapidly attached to plaques in the brain, reaching maximum coverage at 8 hours after injection compared to 7 days for the original mAb31.
-The double form did not reach the plaques even at a high dose (17.44 mg/kg), whereas the single form showed a significant reduction in plaque numbers over mAb31 both in cortex and hippocampus at the middose of 2.67 mg/kg, and a smaller reduction at the low dose of 0.53mg/kg.
+The double form did not reach the plaques even at a high dose (17.44 mg/kg), whereas the single form showed a significant reduction in plaque numbers over mAb31 both in cortex and hippocampus at the middose of 2.67 mg/kg, and a smaller reduction at the low dose of 0.53 mg/kg.